Manage Source Code Versions with Subversion

-Subversion is a centralized version control system, which means that in order to perform version control operations on your local copy or “checkout,” you need to have an active connection to the server that provides the repository.
-While you can add, move, and delete files without a network connection, “committing” changes to the repository, require an active connection to the repository.
-By convention, the local copy of your repository is called the “checkout” and individual sets of changes are called “commits.”
+Subversion is a centralized version control system, which means that in order to perform version control operations on your local copy you need to have an active connection to the server that hosts the repository.
+While you can add, move, and delete files without a network connection, committing changes to the repository requires an active connection to the repository.
+By convention, the local copy of your repository is called the checkout and individual sets of changes are called commits.

-Subversion also makes it possible for you to only check out portions of your repository.
+Subversion also makes it possible for you to only check out portions of a repository.
 If you only need to work with the

 Common Subversion Commands

-If you have prior experience using CVS, you will already be familiar with many of the commands used for interacting with subversion repositories.
-From the user’s perspective, Subversion aims to be compatible with CVS workflows.
+If you have prior experience using a CVS, you may already be familiar with many of the commands used for interacting with Subversion repositories.
+Subversion aims to be compatible with CVS user workflows.

 svn checkout [repository-path]or

 [repository-path]refers to the location of the remote repository.
 You must provide the location of the repository in the form of a URL.

 If you want to check out the repository at a specific revision, use the

 -r [revision-number] option with the